 Board members will become acquainted with the nature and language of labor relations and public schools.
 The relationship of the Public Employment Relations Act to the Michigan Employment Relation Commission will be emphasized.

-Navigating the Legislative Process - CBA 108 (3 units)
+CBA 108: Navigating the Legislative Process (3 credits) *

 In this course, participants will get a detailed account of the legislative process, learn lobbying techniques and get an overview of current legislative issues.
 Upon completion, board members will be ready and able to take legislative advocacy into their own hands and embrace the role of citizen lobbyist.